Long-term boat moorings

 You'll need one of these moorings for your boat if you're not continuously cruising.
 Most are provided by private companies or boat clubs, either in off-line marinas or on-line, along the canal or river bank opposite the towpath.
 Contracts can vary in length from three months to three years, so there's plenty of choice.

-Be prepared to shop around.
+Be prepared to shop around for what suits you best.
 Moorings are usually priced according to boat length and popularity of the area – supply and demand means that you’ll pay more in the south where land prices are highest, and obviously sites with more sophisticated services command higher fees.

 Most people prefer the security and convenience of a mooring within a marina or basin off the main line of the canal or river.